 Unlike some towns, Dumfries isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dumfries are a mix of both white- and blue-collar jobs.
 Overall, Dumfries is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Dumfries who work in office and administrative support (15.23%), food service (9.19%), and sales jobs (8.34%).

 Also of interest is that Dumfries has more people living here who work in computers and math than 95% of the places in the US.

 In Dumfries, however, the average commute to work is quite long.
 On average, people spend 37.21 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-The citizens of Dumfries are slightly less educated than the national average of 21.84% for the average city or town: 15.04% of adults in Dumfries have a bachelor's degree or advanced degree
+The percentage of adults in Dumfries with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.04% of adults in Dumfries have a bachelor's degree or advanced degree.

 The per capita income in Dumfries in 2010 was $22,533, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $90,132 for a family of four.
 However, Dumfries contains both very wealthy and poor people as well.